-The Tenant Leadership Counsel (TLC) meets quarterly to discuss resident needs, plan events, and develop a resident outreach plan.
+Leadership Development: The Tenant Leadership meets to discuss resident needs, plan events, and develop a resident outreach strategies.
 Subcommittees may be created for specific programs or initiatives.
 ROS staff facilitates these meetings and provides leadership development opportunities and trainings to support resident leaders.

 Community Engagement: ROS staff convenes quarterly building, or building-cluster, meetings to share information regarding Voice, community resources, and events.
 Additionally, residents are given the opportunity to share feedback with ROS staff regarding property management and resident services.